 This can be achieved through upgrading stormwater systems and progressively increasing the area of the city that is treated each year.
 Installing WSUD systems (e.g. wetlands, raingardens, and GPTS, harvesting systems) in our streets and parks and maintaining them can contribute to ensuring sustainable stormwater management.
 With careful design and planning stormwater can support ecosystems by providing a source of reliable water.
 This can support urban biodiversity and the quality of our urban environment.
-Our goal is to be managing all catchments to Best Practice10 by 2070.
-By adopting Integrated water management approach across the municipality our creeks and waterway corridors will be showing great improvements in ecology and waterway health.
+By adopting Integrated water management approach across the municipality our creeks and waterway corridors will be showing great improvements in ecology and waterway health the development of catchment wide integrated water management plans for the Yarra and Maribyrnong Catchments will include water and pollutant balance modelling which could be of use to future planning and management related to healthy waterways.
+Upstream councils also play important roles on impact of pollution in the receiving waterways.
+Collaborating with other councils to achieve this outcome plays a very important role.